beyzatezcan/rock-paper-scissors-game/README.md

 ## EN
 # ROCK-PAPER-SCISSORS GAME
 A fun and interactive Rock-Paper-Scissors game with additional choices like Fire, Water, Sponge, and Air.
-Play against the computer and see who wins the most rounds!
+Play against the computer and see who wins two rounds first!

 ## Features
 -7 different choices: Rock, Paper, Scissors, Fire, Water, Sponge, Air
--3 rounds per game
+-The game continues until one side wins 2 rounds
 -Play again option
+-Option to exit the game by pressing 'x'

 ## How to Play
 -Run the game script.
 -Choose one of the following options: Rock, Paper, Scissors, Fire, Water, Sponge, Air.
 -The computer will randomly select its choice.
 -The game will determine the winner of each round based on the rules.
+-The game continues until either you or the computer wins 2 rounds.
 -After 3 rounds, the game will display the results and ask if you want to play again.
+-If you or the computer wish to exit, you can press 'x'.

 ## Rules
 -ROCK > FIRE, SCISSORS, SPONGE